Hiking from the monastery to Sant Jeroni in Montserrat

 When to go

-The difficulty of the route is easy and for experienced hikers can take 2h or less.
+The difficulty of the route is easy and for experienced hikers can take 2h.

-The exposure of this hike is low when the weather conditions are okay.
+The exposure of this hike to Sant Jeroni is low when the weather conditions are okay.
 The trail is well marked and conditioned.

-Sant Jeroni is the highest peak of Montserrat mountain an is located in the north face of the mountain.
-From Sant Jeroni there is a magnificent view of Catalonia, being possible to see all the Pyrenees, the flat area of Lleida and the mountains that goes along the coast of Catalonia.
+Sant Jeroni is the highest peak of Montserrat mountain and is located in the north face of the mountain.
+From the top there is a magnificent view of Catalonia, being possible to see all the Pyrenees, the flat area of Lleida and the mountains that goes along the coast of Catalonia.
 The hike to Sant Jeroni is the best easy trail near Barcelona.

 Montserrat Monastery – Pla dels Ocells